newatoms/beta/_private/pitches/stby.md

 ### Goal

-To create insight in the organization
+To create insight within the organisation

 ### Method

 We look at the impact of their service of older clients.
 STBY should suggest which clients we should look at.

+### Outcome

+* Create insights within the organisation
+* Show how good the product/service is
+* Improve relationship with existing audience

 ## Pitch 6